-Assessment Value Date Unit Quizzes (Top 4) Quiz 1 (Anatomy Basics) Quiz 2 (Nervous System) Quiz 3 (Upper Limb) Quiz 4 (Lower Limb) Quiz 5 (Trunk and Thorax) 20% TBD Examinations Midterm (Units 1-3) Final (Units 1-5) 50% 20% 30% TBD Participation Weekly Laboratory Assessments PeerWise Participation 30% 24% 6% Weekly (in lab) Ongoing (due December 9) Total 100%
+Assessment Value Date Unit Quizzes (Top 4) Quiz 1 (Nervous System) Quiz 2 (Endocrine System) Quiz 3 (Digestive System) Quiz 4 (Urinary System) Quiz 5 (Genital System) 24% TBD Examinations Midterm (Units 1-2) Final (Units 1-5) 45% 15% 30% TBD Peer Collaboration Group Assignment and Laboratory Attendance PeerWise Participation 31% 20% 5% 6% TBD Ongoing (due April 9) Total 100%

-• Unit Quizzes (20%)
+• Unit Quizzes (24%)

-- o Format: Online; 15 multiple choice questions; 30min; Forward-only. - Flexibility: - Lengthy submission window: Quizzes open at 12:00pm (noon) and are due at 11:59pm via OWL Brightspace on the dates listed above. - Drop lowest grade: There are five quizzes in total; however, only the top four scores will be counted, each worth 5%.
+- o Format: Online; 15 multiple choice questions; 30min; Forward-only. - Flexibility: - Lengthy submission window: Quizzes open at 12:00pm (noon) and are due at 11:59pm via OWL Brightspace on the dates listed above. - Drop lowest grade: There are five quizzes in total; however, only the top four scores will be counted, each worth 6%.
 This allows you to miss one quiz without penalty.
 This includes any missed quiz, with or without academic considerations. - Conditions: No make-ups or extensions.
 If more than one quiz is missed without approved academic considerations for all missed quizzes, only the first missed quiz will be dropped and a grade of zero will be assigned to all others.
 If academic considerations are approved for all missed quizzes, the weight(s) will be redistributed onto the completed quizzes or the final examination.
 The unit quizzes are flexible assessments that are not eligible for undocumented absences.

-• Examinations (50%)
+Examinations (45%)

-- Midterm examination (20%): - Format: On-paper (in-person); 70 multiple choice guestions; 2hr. - Content: All content covered in Unit 1, Unit 2, and Unit 3. - Flexibility: Not applicable.
+- Midterm examination (15%): - Format: On-paper (in-person); 35 multiple choice questions; 1hr (in class). - Content: All content covered in Unit 1 and Unit 2. - Flexibility: Not applicable.
 This assessment has been designated as being central to the assessment of learning outcomes in this course (designated assessment).
-Accordingly, students must provide documentation for any absence from this evaluation through the academic considerations portal. - Conditions: Students who miss the midterm examination with documentation and approved academic considerations will have the option to write a make-up examination (TBD) or to have the 20% redistributed to the final examination.
+Accordingly, students must provide documentation for any absence from this evaluation through the academic considerations portal. - Conditions: There is no make-up examination.
+Students who miss the midterm examination with documentation and approved academic considerations will have the 15% redistributed to the final examination.
 A grade of zero will be assigned for a missed midterm examination without approved academic considerations supported by documentation.
-Academic considerations are not required for the make-up midterm examination those who do not write it will have the weight of the midterm examination (20%) redistributed to the final examination.